Lindsay Meyer-Clarke giving a dock talk

 Wes Vear: Wes wrapped up his undergraduate studies in 2016 at the University of Michigan after taking his time to study chemistry and economics for five years.
 He rowed for Michigan for four of those years and spent his fifth year attempting to train on his own.
 He raced in the Varsity eight his junior and senior years, winning gold at the ACRA National Championships.
 He also won gold in the US Men's 8+ in South Korea at the World University Games.
 He refused to give up his obsession with rowing for four years after graduation and trained at Craftsbury on the Green Racing Project from 2016-2020, racing for the US at the Pan American Games in Lima, Peru.
 He was finally forced to confront the adult world and attend medical school at Columbia University in 2020.
 Wes has recently decided he may as well put everything off again for a couple years and pause school to get experience working in public health before he goes back to finally finish his MD.

 Magda Vidal: Magda began rowing in 2014 for Western Albemarle High School in central Virginia.
 She fell in love with sculling and worked her way to a first place finish at scholastic nationals and a second place finish at youth nationals in the Women’s 4x event.
-Since then, Magda has trained and competed with various clubs in every boat class, and currently enjoys coaching and competing with the Pocock Rowing Center in Seattle, Washington.
-Magda is continuing her education in sports medicine and leadership, and looks forward to a career of advancing wellbeing through sport.
+Since then, Magda has trained and competed with various clubs in every boat class.
+After five and a half years coaching and rowing at the Pocock Rowing Center in Seattle, Washington, Magda moved to Craftsbury to work full time for the Sculling Camp program as the Fleet Manager.

 Jim Washburn: Jim stroked the Lawrenceville School varsity four to the finals of scholastic national championships.
 At Trinity College, he rowed in the stroke seat of the varsity heavyweight eight that won the New England championships.
 He has coached at Tabor, Lawrenceville, Swan Creek, and Dartmouth.
 Jim currently lives in New Jersey and coaches with Carnegie Lake Rowing Association.
 He has been coaching at Craftsbury since 1998.